-As a Business Owner, Leader, Entrepreneur or Manager, you must be able to effectively delegate.
-You just can’t grow a business doing everything yourself.
+As a Business Owner, Leader, Entrepreneur or Manager, you must know the right way to delegate effectively.
+You can’t grow a business by doing everything yourself.
 Delegation is about giving responsibility and authority to a team member to complete a task.
 Delegation frees you up to focus on growing the business and the crucial strategic work that only you can do.

 Delegation frees you up to focus on growing the business.

-Delegation and Systemisation go hand in hand.
-First, you systemise the process; then you get someone else to follow the process.
-Once a task has been systemised, the outcome is predictable, and the process of completing the work should be straightforward if the documentation of your system has been tested and implemented correctly.
+Delegation and Systemization go hand in hand.
+First, you systemize the process; then, you get someone else to follow the process.
+Once a task has been systemized, the outcome is predictable, and the process of completing the work should be straightforward if your system’s documentation has been tested and implemented correctly.

 To get past the “job” stage of your business into the growth stage, you must delegate all the other stuff.
-Until you empower others to take all that other stuff off your plate, you can’t focus on the highest payoff activities.
+You can’t focus on the highest payoff activities until you empower others to take all that other stuff off your plate.

-Initially delegating tasks will free up head space, it will possibly allow you to take on more clients or sell more products, however, you won’t free yourself entirely from your business and have the business run without you until you delegate the doing part and the selling.
+Initially, delegating tasks will free up head space, possibly allowing you to take on more clients or sell more products.
+However, you won’t free yourself entirely from your business and have the business run without you until you delegate the doing part and the selling.
 We’ll get deeper into this in part 2 of this article.